Herschel (Mimantean crater): Origin

 The impact that formed Herschel must have nearly disrupted Mimas entirely.
-Chasmata that may be stress fractures due to shock waves from the impact traveling through it and focusing there can be seen on the opposite side of Mimas.
+Large chasms (termed chasmata) that may be stress fractures due to shock waves from the impact traveling through it and focusing there can be seen on the opposite side of Mimas.
 The impact is also suspected of having something to do with the current "Pac-Man"–shaped temperature pattern on Mimas.
 Herschel has an estimated age of around 4.1 billion years.

 Media reception

 The similarity between Mimas's appearance and the Death Star in Star Wars due to the large size of Herschel has often been noted, both in the press and in NASA/JPL press releases.
-This is a coincidence, however, as the crater's similarities were not discovered until 1980 after Voyager 1 gained line of sight, three years after the film was made.
+This is a coincidence, however, as the crater's similarities were not discovered until 1980 when Voyager 1 gained line of sight, three years after the film was made.